Hidden Cells of Newgate Prison

 Of all the names guaranteed to chill the heart of a Londoner, none was as terrifying as Newgate Prison.
 Located in the original City of London not far from St. Paul’s Cathedral, Newgate incarcerated the capital’s wicked for more than 700 years until it was demolished in 1904.

 Today the site of the once-fearsome prison is home to the Old Bailey, London’s principal Central Criminal Court, with nothing to remind passersby of the infamous old prison other than a simple plaque on the Court wall.
-But across the street, hidden in the depths of an old Victorian gin palace lie what’s rumored to be the last remnants of the old jail cells.
+Located nearby, on a residential cul-de-sac Amen Court, are the remains of the Eastern Wall.
+Across the street, hidden in the depths of an old Victorian gin palace lie what’s rumored to be the last remnants of the old jail cells.

 Newgate’s construction was ordered as far back as 1188 by King Henry II.
 Over the centuries it held every kind of criminal, from thieves to highwaymen, to cutthroats and murderers.
 In 1783, Newgate grew in notoriety when London’s gallows were moved from the Tyburn Tree in the west of the city to the prison.
 Until May 26, 1868, it was possible for the public to watch the executions, with the best views sold for a premium.
 Over the centuries, the prison underwent numerous structural changes from its original cellblock within the old medieval City walls, but by the 1770s, it was said to resemble a “massive monolith of windowless brick.”